buzzware/crewd_policies/README.md

 1. *User or Identity Model* : Traditional Rails applications have a User model which maps to a database table of users.
 An emerging architecture pattern uses JSON Web Tokens (http://jwt.io) to represent an identity managed by an external provider.
 Applications then will typically need an additional model eg. `Person` for attaching persisted data to that provided by the identity token.
 I have had success creating an `Identity` model; not backed by the database but created in memory by decoding the JWT.
 It then has methods for loading a `Person` model if required.
 This is how we intend to do things in future, and so the property name I am using here is `identity`, but I also use an alias of user pointing referring to it.

 2. `identity.has_role?(aRole)` : In order to interrogate the roles assigned the `identity` has, the method `has_role?(aRole)` must be implemented to receive a role string or symbol, and return true or false.

-## Derived Application Requirements

-Typical Rails application policy requirements can then derived or simply aliases from the above, without additional implementation, including :

-* show?
-* update?
-* index?
-* delete?
-* selectable attributes
-* permitted attributes for "strong parameters"

-This should meet the access control needs for the vast majority of Rails projects.

 ## Why Pundit::NotAuthorizedError is misleading